 New Music Friday: Our Top 7 Albums Out July 26

 Spoon is back — with a greatest hits album.
 Leading off this week's New Music Friday, Everything Hits At Once is a band-curated alternative to algorithm-manufactured playlists, with a stellar new track ("No Bullets Spent') thrown in.
 Also included on this week's shortlist are Nigerian Afrobeat star Burna Boy's African Giant, a mind-blowing live recording of the late Nusrat Fateh Ali Khan's 1985 performance at WOMAD, YBN Cordae's sometimes nostalgic — but always playful — The Lost Boy, and more.
-NPR's Sidney Madden, Stephen Thompson and Anastasia Tsioulcas join host Robin Hilton as they share their picks for the best new albums out on July 26.
+NPR's Sidney Madden, Stephen Thompson, Anastasia Tsioulcas and Stefanie Fernández join host Robin Hilton as they share their picks for the best new albums out on July 26.

 Featured Albums: